STRATEGY IMPLEMENTATION, CHANGE AND CULTURE

 - Manipulation – Involves twisting and distorting facts to make them appear more attractive, withholding undesirable information and creating false rumours.

-- Cooptation– This strategy seeks to buy off the leaders of a resistance group giving them key roles in the change decision.
+- Cooptation– This strategy seeks to buy off the leaders of a resistance group by giving them key roles in the change decision.

-- Coercion – use of force, use of punishment when there is no prospect of a positive, productive acceptance resisters.
+- Coercion – use of force, use of punishment when there is no prospect of a positive, productive acceptance by resisters.